ember-learn/guides-source/README.md

 ember serve
 ```

-Afterwards, visit [http://localhost:4200](http://localhost:4200) on your browser.
+Afterwards, visit [http://localhost:4200](http://localhost:4200) in your browser.

 Note: On Mac, if you get the error `Error: EMFILE: too many open files, watch`, try installing Watchman.
 Install [Homebrew](https://brew.sh/) if you don't have it.
 Then, in your terminal, run `brew install watchman`.